omnideconv/spacedeconv/README.md

 [![test-coverage](https://github.com/omnideconv/spacedeconv/actions/workflows/test-coverage.yml/badge.svg)](https://github.com/omnideconv/spacedeconv/actions/workflows/test-coverage.yml)
 [![codecov](https://codecov.io/gh/omnideconv/spacedeconv/graph/badge.svg?token=OX9ZHSEP9L)](https://codecov.io/gh/omnideconv/spacedeconv)

-spacedeconv is a unified interface to first- and second-generation deconvolution tools with focus on spatial transcriptomics datasets.
+*spacedeconv* is a unified interface to first- and second-generation deconvolution tools with focus on spatial transcriptomics datasets.
 The package is able to directly estimate celltype proportions of immune cells and can deconvolute any celltype if an annotated single-cell reference dataset is available.

 ## :arrow_down: Installation

-The current `spacedeconv` installation is only available for the **linux-64** platform.
+**Note:** The current *spacedeconv* installation is only available for the **linux-64** platform.

-Since many different packages need to be included, we highly recommend to install `spacedeconv` in a new Conda environment with the following commands.
+Since many different packages need to be included, we highly recommend to install *spacedeconv* in a new Conda environment with the following commands.

 First, a tool for fast dependency resolution is needed, therefore we recommend installing mamba if not already available: